-The presidents of colleges throughout five states have elected Lynchburg College President Dr. Kenneth R. Garren to the Board of Directors of the National Association of Independent Colleges and Universities.
+The presidents of colleges throughout five states have elected University of Lynchburg President Dr. Kenneth R. Garren to the Board of Directors of the National Association of Independent Colleges and Universities.

 As a member of the board, Dr. Garren will represent colleges in NAICU Region IV (Virginia, North Carolina, South Carolina, Florida, and Georgia) in setting NAICU policies and priorities.